Making Research Work

 - to understand yourself and your role as researcher in multi-stakeholder processes

-In this online training
+In this online and blended training

 You will learn about the building blocks of an action-research process and how to implement research projects in complex settings.
 You will learn how to involve the relevant stakeholders and motivate them to commit.
 You will have the opportunity to engage with stakeholders in your own working environment that are part of action-research processes and learn about the dynamics of such a process and the roles of the various actors.